liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 identifier `AV_Afi6-Y3UMLZEdmkBE`.

 The latest value of the count is also stored in the fields of the Individual Segment and therefore it can be used to filter and sort the collection of Individual Segments.
+However, it is very important to know that *this value may be outdated* since this is just the latest historical value that is updated once a day.
+For the accurate number of members, the totalElements field from the collection should be retrieved.

 For example, this URL would obtain the the collection of Individual segments sorted by number of members.